Mom, it’s time for the quiz again. It’s our last quiz of 2014. Can you believe it?

 Aaaaaah!!!!
 Here are Jimmy Ruffin and Marcy Levy with “Where Do I Go”:

 Moving right along, I have one final death to announce.
-The saxophone player for the Rolling Stones, Bobby Keys, died of cirrhosis.
+Two of the Manhattans died.

 They did?
 Which ones?